MelvinLoos/melvinloos.nl/blog/placeholder.md

 The server part we can skip for now since that is a very technical thing which in most cases is not (directly) a concern for the web developer.
 Nowadays there are actually a lot of services that can take this entire step out of your hands.
 Meaning you just deliver your files in some way and the services takes care of the web server part.
 Especially in the case of static websites this is super simple.
 A great example and new favorite of mine in this case is [Netlify](https://www.netlify.com/ "Netlify") but I will tell more about that in some other post.

-So when we have all that we need to create our content, our HTML & CSS files.
+So when we have all that, we need to create our content: our HTML & CSS files.

 ### What are the files a web-server serves?

-So I hear you asking, "what are these HTML and CSS files you keep talking about?".
-Well let me explain.
-The most important of the two is the HTML file but you actually rarely see those without CSS.
+So I hear you asking, "what are these HTML and CSS files you keep talking about?", let me explain.
+The most important of the two is the HTML file, however you rarely see those without CSS.

 HTML stands for [Hypertext Markup Language](https://en.wikipedia.org/wiki/HTML "HTML") and are just fancy words for text files describing the structure of your web page.

-CSS stands for [Cascading Style Sheets]() and also are fancy words for a text file describing the presentation for your web page.
+CSS stands for [Cascading Style Sheets]() and these fancy words stand for a text file describing the presentation for your web page.

 So to visualize this, HTML is like the wooden frame of the house and CSS is the paint.
 Of course this metaphor does not cover it 100% as you can actually do some styling with HTML and influence the structure with CSS.
 But this should hold up most of the time and is a good guideline when you are having doubts which of the two to use.